MakisXathis/EEG-ELK-SIM/README.md

 This project demonstrates how to:
 - Post data from Kafka to Elastic using Logstash.
 - Dynamically create dashboards in Kibana to visualize the data.
-- Integrate an external Java component for additional processing.
+- Use an external Java component for programmatic access to Kibana and external dashboard creation/export mechanism

 ### Dataset
 The dataset used for this project contains EEG data from human limb movement, sourced from the following paper: [EEG Data on Mendeley](https://data.mendeley.com/datasets/x8psbz3f6x/2).